 - Acting and design

 - Communication and group work

 - Performance / design skills

 - Creative thinking and devising

-- Evaluative and analytical
+- Evaluative and analytical writing

 Lessons are split between practical and theory lessons.
 All pupils must explore texts practically and perform work in lessons.
-Integrated into the course is the opportunity for pupils to develop their understanding of the history of theatre, study set plays and to develop a knowledge and understanding of production aspects such as set, costume, make-up and lighting design.
+Integrated into the course is the opportunity for pupils to develop their understanding of the history of theatre, to study set plays and to develop a knowledge and understanding of production aspects such as set, costume, make-up and lighting design.

-- 60% Non-examination Assessment.
-Pupils will produce three pieces of performance coursework in which they can work as an actor or as a set/costume/lighting designer. - Devising drama (40%) devised drama performance (10%) and portfolio (30%), marked by the teacher and moderated by AQA. - Practical performance (20%) performance of two extracts from a different play, marked by a visiting examiner. - Drama is a really good way to develop confidence and build relationships with other pupils.
+- 40% Written examination.
+Pupils sit a 1hr 45m open book examination assessing their understanding of drama and theatre. - 60% Non-examination Assessment.
+Pupils produce three pieces of performance coursework, one of which is supported by a piece of written coursework 2500 words long.
+For these they can work as an actor or as a set/costume/lighting designer.
+The NEA is split into: - Devising drama (40%) Performance of own devised drama performance (10%) and the portfolio (30%), marked by the teacher and moderated by AQA. - o Practical performance (20%) performance of two extracts from a play off script and in role, marked by a visiting examiner. - Drama is a really good way to develop confidence and build relationships with other pupils.
 I have learnt so much from the work we have been doing in lessons.
 I love this subject!! - I really enjoy Drama.
 I was nervous performing in class at first but the text we are studying is really good to perform and I feel more confident now.

-- This course prepares you well for A-Level Drama and Theatre Studies. - Working within customer services and alongside members of the public in any role. - Drama specialist, wide variety of work in the performing arts industry, teaching.
+- This course prepares you well for A-Level Drama and Theatre Studies. - Working within customer services and alongside members of the public in any role. - Drama specialist, a wide variety of work in the performing arts industry, teaching.